UPDATED FOR 2022

 3370 Sunset Valley Rd., Moorpark, CA 93021

-Underwood Family Farms hosts its Annual Fall Harvest Festival now through October 31st (from 9:00 am to 6:00 pm each day).
+Underwood Family Farms hosts its Annual Fall Harvest Festival from Saturday, October 1st through Monday, October 31st (from 9:00 am to 6:00 pm each day).
 The Festival includes lots of fun activities such as tractor-drawn wagon rides, live musical entertainment, hay pyramids, access to Pick-Your-Own fields, animal center, corn maze, and much more.
 Check the website for fees and a schedule of events.
 (Different activities may be available only on the weekends).
-Additionally, Antique Tractor Weekend takes place on October 16th and 17th.
-October 23rd and October 24th it’s Wild West Weekend.
-And October 30th and 31st it’s All About Pumpkins Weekend.
+Additionally, each weekend has a different theme.
+October 1st and 2nd its Friends of the Farm Weekend (Public Safety Weekend).
+On October 8th and 9th enjoy Farm Country Weekend, and Antique Tractor Weekend takes place on October 15th and 16th.
+October 22nd and October 23rd is Wild West Weekend.
+And October 29th and 30th it’s All About Pumpkins Weekend.
 Details are available online.

 The Original Farmers Market